In This Article

 Today, you can find it on shelves in both 2% and 5% formulations, in both liquid (scalp drops) and foam formula.
 "Minoxidil is a topical medication that is applied to the scalp to stimulate new hair growth in men and women experiencing hair loss,” explains Samantha Fisher, a Florida-based dermatologist.
 “Minoxidil can increase the density and thickness of hair.”

-However it works, it clearly does work—and there’s plenty of time-tested data to back up its hair growing powers.
-Everyone is different, of course, so results vary, but generally speaking “in approximately 60-70% of patients, hair density will generally begin to stabilize 2-3 months into treatment, with fewer and fewer hairs being lost each day,” Edhegard says.
+- Stimulates hair growth: Everyone is different, of course, so results vary, but generally speaking “in approximately 60-70% of patients, hair density will generally begin to stabilize 2-3 months into treatment, with fewer and fewer hairs being lost each day,” Edhegard says.
 “Around months 6-8, an increase in density will begin to occur in 40-50% of patients, [and] this will continue over the treatment period to each person’s maximum.”
+In order to keep seeing the results you have to continue treatment.

 Another possible side effect, especially in women, is that it can stimulate hair growth elsewhere on the body (in unwanted places).
 “In addition, women may experience facial hair growth as an unwanted side effect at higher potencies,” Fisher says.
 “Otherwise both women and men minoxidil formulations are exactly the same.”
 Again, this can be tempered by using a lower percentage of the medication.